KatreinSauer/KatreinSauer_Notebook/_posts/20250317_Miri_paper.md

 17th March 2025

-BESSY XRD DATA from October/November 2020 which show chitin (Poli paper)
+BESSY XRD DATA from October/November 2020 which show only the black corals.
+Within the same measurement are also Stylophora pistillata included.
+We want here to look into and find chitin (Poli paper)

 We have two brances of black coral species: